gyrus/Control-Live-Changes/readme.txt

 * `SLT_CLC_OUTPUT_NOTICES` - Whether to output explanatory notices on the upgrades, themes, and plugins admin pages.
 Default: `true`
 * `SLT_CLC_CORE_NOTICE` - Default: `"Core upgrades are currently disabled on this server by the Control Live Changes plugin."`
 * `SLT_CLC_PLUGIN_THEME_NOTICE` - Default: `"Plugin and theme upgrades are currently disabled on this server by the Control Live Changes plugin."`

+An alternative to the `SLT_CLC_LOCAL_STRING` check for a local environment is the `WP_LOCAL_DEV` constant.
+This is used by Mark Jaquith in his technique for defining local database connection details in a separate file (http://markjaquith.wordpress.com/2011/06/24/wordpress-local-dev-tips/).
+If `WP_LOCAL_DEV` is set to true, the `SLT_CLC_LOCAL_STRING` check is made irrelevant.

 Development code hosted at [GitHub](https://github.com/gyrus/Control-Live-Changes).